nearai/house-of-stake-contracts/README.md

   - A proposal has to be approved by one of the reviewers.
 When the proposal is approved, the latest snapshot of the veNEAR holders is requested from the veNEAR contract.
 The voting process starts after the proposal is approved or at the specified timestamp during the approval.
+  - A reviewer can reject an unapproved proposal while it is in `Created`, moving it to the `Rejected` status.
-  - Council members can veto (reject) a proposal during the timelock period.
+  - Council members can veto a proposal during the timelock period (Classic) or while it is Scheduled/Voting (FastTrack), moving it to the `Vetoed` status.
   - On-chain quorum: proposals require a minimum participation threshold (`quorum_threshold_bps` or `quorum_floor`, whichever is higher) and an approval threshold (`approval_threshold_bps`) to pass.
   - Proposals that have not been approved by a reviewer expire after a configurable deadline.